How Your Home Can Keep You Healthy This Winter

 When it's cold outside, you're probably not running ceiling fans or opening windows…and this is a big mistake when it comes to staying healthy in your home.
 Your home's indoor air quality can have 2-5 times more air pollution in it than outdoor air, and it's because indoor air is not usually moving as regularly as outdoor air.

 On days when temperatures are more mild, open a window or two for an hour or so to let outdoor air in and release some of your indoor air back outside.
 When you're cooking, be sure to have your range vent running, especially if you're cooking something that is producing a lot of smoke or strong odors.
 Use your bathroom fans whenever you're taking a shower and let them continue to run for 20-30 minutes after you're done showering.
+But if you have too dry air maybe you should think about Home's Humidity decreasing.

 Use an Air Purifier